-Do I need to consider a longterm care home?
+Do I need to consider a long-term care home?

-Like the various transitions that come with every stage and age of life, there may come a time when you need to consider a Long-Term Care (LTC) Home.
-Whether you are enquiring for yourself or for a family member or friend, your Home and Community Care Support Services will support you throughout your decisionmaking.
+Like the various transitions that come with every stage and age of life, there may come a time when you need to consider a long-term care (LTC) home.
+Whether you are enquiring for yourself, or for a family member or friend, we will support you throughout your decision-making.
 We're here to help you explore all your options to remain supported at home as long as possible.

-Home and Community Care Support Services are the access point for ensuring long-term care is the right place for you and for authorizing admission to LTC Homes across Ontario.
+Home and Community Care Support Services Waterloo Wellington is the access point for ensuring long-term care is the right place for you and for authorizing admission to LTC homes across Ontario.

-Your eligibility for entry into a LTC Home will be assessed by a Home and Community Care Support Services health care professional who will work with you to complete your application.
+Your eligibility for entry into a LTC home will be assessed by a Home and Community Care Support Services health care professional who will work with you to complete your application.